J0hnL0cke/AIY_Assistant/README.md

 Install all necessary dependencies with apt and pip.
 Modules that are needed have been included.

+If you get an error installing with pip, then try running the commands with pip3 instead.

 `sudo apt-get install python-pyaudio python3-pyaudio sox`

 `pip install pyaudio`